Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Frozen Sick.md

 ### Uttolot Bandits

-The bandits sent out with Hulil by the Uttolot family are all dwarves and elves.
+The bandits sent out with Hulil by the Uttolot family are all [[dwarves]] and [[elves]].
 Up to ten bandits normally occupy Croaker Cave, but only three are currently present (in [area C2](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-frozen-sick#C2TrainingPool "area C2")).
 They use the [bandit](https://www.dndbeyond.com/monsters/bandit) stat block and have [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) out to a range of 60 feet.
 In addition, the dwarves have resistance to poison damage and have advantage on saving throws against poison; the elves have advantage on saving throws against being [charmed](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Charmed) and immunity to magic that would put them to sleep

 Uttolot bandits attack any intruders on sight.
 Each fights until reduced to half its hit points or fewer, then flees the caves.
 If the characters capture an Uttolot bandit, they can learn the following information with a successful DC 10 Charisma ([Intimidation](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Intimidation)) check: